Skip to content

 • .github/workflows/release-please.yml — GitHub Actions workflow

-A commit without a valid Conventional Commit prefix will be invisible to release-please — it won't trigger a release or appear in the changelog.
-See Commit Message Schema for the full format specification.
+A commit without a valid type is invisible to release-please — it won't trigger a release or appear in the changelog.
+Both the type (one of the eight allowed) and a mandatory scope are enforced in CI by the commit-lint job (commitlint-rs).
+See Commit and PR Conventions for the full schema, the scope vocabulary, what fix: means, and just commit-lint.

 Pull request CI